ZacMossHK/BankTechTest/README.md

 10/01/2023 || 1000.00 || || 1000.00"
 ```

+I have appraoched building this program under the assumption that it will not be directly interacted with by the end user and is instead part of a larger program.

-The program is structured into two classses:
+The program is structured into two classes:

 BankAccountModel holds the account's transaction history.